Learn About Bulk Mailing and Tracking → Postcard, Letter, Flat or Parcel

 A parcel is anything that is too large or rigid to be a flat.

-Parcels are divided into three categories, as described below: machinable parcels, irregular parcels, and nonmachinable parcels.
-There is also a special category called Marketing Mail Marketing Parcels, which can be either machinable or irregular.
+Parcels are divided into two categories: machinable and nonstandard.
+There is also a special category called Marketing Mail Marketing Parcels, which can be either machinable or nonstandard.

-To be a machinable parcel, the piece must meet ALL of the following: A piece that is exactly ¼" thick must be at least 3½" high.
+To be a machinable parcel, the piece must meet ALL of the following: Exception: For Marketing Mail parcels only, a parcel must weigh at least 3.5 ounces to be machinable, in addition to meeting the other size requirements.

 Postage Saver for Parcels makes shipping bulk parcels easy